-Salt making became an increasingly important trade at both Shields north and south of the river creating noxious fumes from the steam of the huge salt pans.
-At North Shield the pans were situated on the riverside at the eastern and western ends of the town.
+Salt making became an increasingly important trade at both North Shields and South Shields creating noxious fumes from the steam of the huge salt pans.
+At North Shields the pans were situated on the riverside at the eastern and western ends of the town.
 Although Newcastle attempted to challenge the growth of the alehouses and brewing that grew in association with the growing population of salt workers, the salt trade thrived and the brewing continued too.

 The Riverside Town

 Today much of the north side of Clive Street is dominated by a bare grassy bank that ascends from the river, with the south side of the street being the home to modern flats.
-In Liddle Street port of Tyne warehouses can be seen on the river side of the street.
-Further east into Bell Street towards the fish quay are pleasant easting place with a focus on fish and great views across the Tyne.
+In Liddle Street Port of Tyne warehouses can be seen on the river side of the street.
+Further east into Bell Street towards the fish quay are pleasant eating places with a focus on fish and great views across the Tyne.

-Fish Quay : The Low Lights and High Lights
+Fish Quay : Low Lights and High Lights

 The Fish Quay is the best place to explore the story of the port of North Shields.
 It is home to one of two prominent towers that were ‘leading’ ‘lights’ for guiding ships away from the dangerous Black Middens rocks at Tynemouth and the treacherous Shields Bar at the mouth of the Tyne.